leonardo-s-mattos/pandora-blogx/_posts/AgilePlaybook/Building_a_team/The Team/2020-01-23-Team_Happiness_nikoniko.md

 Measuring team happiness and knowing when to course correct and what tp correct is easy when it is based off the team’s sentiment.
 This is extremely useful for maintaining a high-performing team.
-While SAP engages in an annual employee engagement survey, using a frequent sentiment analysis helps the team learn, supports their work efforts and allows them to collaborate with each other on a more personal basis.
+While engaging in an annual employee engagement survey, using a frequent sentiment analysis helps the team learn, supports their work efforts and allows them to collaborate with each other on a more personal basis.
 One way to do this is to use the niko-niko board, which explicitly makes people’s sentiments visible